onpremisys/onpremisys.github.io/_posts/2019-06-27-local-admin-permissions-doing-it-the-right-way.markdown

 5. Click on Add... and fill this in by name: ```%DomainName%\Local Admin %ComputerName%```
 6. Save the GPO and scope it to the group of machines you want

-Now every machine will have a domain group (with the machine name in it) as member of the local Administratos group.
+Now every machine will have a domain group (with the machine name in it) as member of the local Administrators group.
 But the groups arent in the Active Directory right?
 Well not yet, with a little bit of PowerShell we create this in a minute, here is the script:

 {% highlight powershell %}
 $searchFilter = "*"